SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

   content: "**Bulk operations** are single operations executed on a set of devices.

-  Bulk operations have an operation type, for example "Software update" or "Firmware update", and one of the following statuses: SCHEDULED, EXECUTING, CANCELED, COMPLETED WITH FAILURES, COMPLETED SUCCESSFULLY.
+  Bulk operations have an operation type, for example 'Software update' or 'Firmware update', and one of the following statuses: SCHEDULED, EXECUTING, CANCELED, COMPLETED WITH FAILURES, COMPLETED SUCCESSFULLY.

   You can filter the list of bulk operations for type, status or date.
 Click the arrow button at the right of a bulk operation to see its details."